-What Are The Long Term Effects of Adderall?
+What Are The Long-Term Effects of Adderall?

 Some prescription drugs are safe to use for some time under a controlled dosage.
 The FDA originally approved Adderall to treat ADHD in children and teens.
 Over the last several years, physicians have begun using the prescription drug to treat adults with ADHD, as well as prescribing Adderall to patients with narcolepsy or as a weight-loss aid.
 The FDA is still researching some dosages of the medication for use in adults.
-However, the question is: are there long term side effects of Adderall?
+However, the question is: are there long-term side effects of Adderall?
 The American Addiction Center states that the long term effects of Adderall include:

-- Adderall is both addictive and a tolerance drug.
+- Adderall is both an addictive and a tolerance drug.
 This means you will experience withdrawal symptoms if you discontinue the substance.
 As a drug of tolerance, you will require more and more of it to experience the same effects.

 - Body temperature, heart rate, and blood pressure increase each time you use the drug.
-Over time, this affects the body by damaging its cardiovascular and neurological systems, causing strokes, seizures, heart attack, and even death.
+Over time, this affects the body by damaging its cardiovascular and neurological systems, causing strokes, seizures, heart attacks, and even death.

-- Some less serious long term side effects of Adderall are dry mouth, dizziness, weight loss, insomnia, constipation, headaches, feeling hyper, and jittery.
+- Some less serious long-term side effects of Adderall are dry mouth, dizziness, weight loss, insomnia, constipation, headaches, feeling hyper, and jittery.

 - Other difficulties may include loss of motor control and coordination, stomach pain, shortness of breath, tremors, heart palpitations, and psychosis.

-- The longer the drug is used, and the more you take, the higher the long term side effects are of Adderall.
+- The longer the drug is used, and the more you take, the higher the long-term side effects are of Adderall.

-What Should I Do?
+What Should I Do for Adderall Addiction?